-She has written over thirty plays including commissions for the Soho Theatre, York Theatre Royal, and Nottingham Playhouse, and her work has been produced in France, Italy, Guadeloupe and Hong Kong.
+Sara has written over thirty plays including commissions for the Soho Theatre, York Theatre Royal, and Nottingham Playhouse, and her work has been produced in France, Italy, Guadeloupe and Hong Kong.

-She was a writer on attachment at Chichester Festival Theatre, and her play A Thousand Days, was a Finalist for the Susan Smith Blackburn award
+She was a writer on attachment at Chichester Festival Theatre, and her play A Thousand Days was a finalist for the Susan Smith Blackburn award.

 MA Screenwriting, London College of Printing, 1999